hexters/hexa-docs/README.md

 ### Resource

-To declare access permissions for a Resource, the process is the same as granting access to a Page, as shown below.
+To declare access permissions for a Resource, the process is similar to that for a Page, as shown below.

 ```php
 use Filament\Resources\Resource;